Welcome To The Most Reviewed Georgia DUI Defense Firm:

 We proudly serve the following counties in Metro Atlanta:

-Banks County, Carroll County, Cherokee County, Clayton County, Cobb County, Dekalb County, Douglas County, Fayette County GA, Forsyth County, Fulton County, Gwinnett County, Hall County, Henry County, Newton County, Paulding County, Rockdale County, Walton County
+Banks County, Carroll County, Cherokee County, Clayton County, Cobb County, Dekalb County, Douglas County, Fayette County GA, Forsyth County, Fulton County, Gwinnett County, Hall County, Henry County, Jackson County GA, Newton County, Paulding County, Rockdale County, Walton County

 We proudly serve the following Metro Atlanta cities: